Notargets/DGKernel/documentation/DGKernel/0 - Introduction/intro.md

 ## What DGKernel Provides

 DGKernel is a kernel generation system that bridges this gap through a focused computational model.
-It is built on a key simplifying assumption: **problems can be decomposed into partitions that communicate only through element faces**.
-This discontinuous Galerkin-inspired model (hence “DG” in DGKernel) enables a clean mapping between mathematical elements and parallel hardware.
+It is built on a key principle: **problems can be decomposed into partitions where the vast majority of computation occurs locally, with consolidated communication between partitions**.
+This partition-centric model enables a clean mapping between mathematical elements and parallel hardware.

-The system leverages OCCA’s kernel abstraction to target both SMP and GPU architectures through a restricted but powerful parallel model:
+The system leverages OCCA’s kernel abstraction to target both SMP and GPU architectures through a structured parallel model that maps naturally to modern hardware architectures.

+### OCCA Loop Model and Restrictions

+OCCA provides a portable parallel programming model with specific constraints that shape how DGKernel structures computations:

+**OCCA loop requirements:**

+- Every kernel must have exactly one @outer loop level
+- Every kernel must have at least one @inner loop nested within @outer
+- No code or loops allowed between @outer and @inner declarations
+- Loop ranges must be compile-time constants or kernel arguments
+- @outer iterations execute independently (no dependencies between iterations)
+- @inner iterations within an @outer iteration can share data via @shared memory
+- Only @inner loops can be synchronized with barriers

+**Hardware mapping:**

-- **@outer loops** map to partitions (thread blocks on GPU, parallel regions on CPU)
+- @outer loops → GPU thread blocks or CPU parallel regions
+- @inner loops → GPU threads or CPU vectorized/serial iterations

+DGKernel adopts a consistent pattern within these constraints:

+- @outer loops iterate over partitions
-- **@inner loops** map to elements within partitions (threads on GPU, vectorized loops on CPU)
+- @inner loops iterate over elements within partitions

-This focused approach trades some generality for significant simplification: element-based algorithms map directly to excellent machine performance without complex transformations.
+While users can write kernels with different mappings, DGKernel’s automated patterns and optimizations assume this partition/element structure.

 ### The Technical Approach